-UK prime minister in last-minute push to win Brexit support
+UK speaker stymies PM May’s bid for 3rd vote on Brexit deal

 “No deal is better than a bad deal, but a bad deal is better than remaining in the European Union,” he told LBC radio.

-British Foreign Secretary Jeremy Hunt said Monday he saw “cautious signs of encouragement” that the deal might make it through Parliament this week.

 After months of political deadlock, British lawmakers voted last week to seek to postpone Brexit.
-That will likely avert a chaotic British withdrawal on the scheduled exit date of March 29 — although the power to approve or reject a Brexit extension lies with the EU, whose leaders are fed up with British prevarication.
+That will likely avert a chaotic British withdrawal on the exit date of March 29 — although the power to approve or reject a Brexit extension lies with the EU, whose leaders are fed up with British prevarication.

+May has said if her deal is approved, she will ask EU leaders this week to extend the Brexit deadline until June 30 so that Parliament has time to approve the necessary legislation.
+If it isn’t, she will have to seek a longer extension that would mean Britain participating in May 23-26 elections for the European Parliament — something the government is keen to avoid.

-May is likely to ask for an extension at the Brussels summit, and EU leaders say they will only grant it if Britain has a solid plan for what to do with the extra time.
+EU leaders say they will only grant it if Britain has a solid plan for what to do with the extra time.

 “We have to know what the British want: How long, what is the reason supposed to be, how it should go, what is actually the aim of the extension?”
 German Foreign Minister Heiko Maas told reporters in Brussels.
 “The longer it is delayed, the more difficult it will certainly be.”